adfinis/backupctl/README.rst

 FILES
 =====

-/etc/bkpmgmt.ini
+/etc/backupctl.ini
 ----------------
 System-wide configuration file.

-~/.config/bkpmgmt.ini
+~/.config/backupctl.ini
 ---------------------
 User specific configuration file.
 Will only be read if system-wide configuration doesn't exist.
 If it doesn't exist it will be created with default values.

-/var/lib/bkpmgmt.db
+/var/lib/backupctl.db
 -------------------
-Bkpmgmt history database.
+backupctl history database.
 This is an sqlite3 database.

 SEE ALSO